2022

 Problem

+Before an event actually starts, the app’s offering is quite limited, allowing attendees to visit and edit some of their profile details only.
 The space for improvement in this area is highlighted by the data around first interactions.
-In fact, altough people install the app, only 34% accomplish a first interaction*, taking them an average of 200 minutes to do it.
+In fact, although people install the app, only 34% accomplish a first interaction*, taking them an average of 200 minutes to do it.

 Events — anytime, anywhere